ryanallen/words-of-my-perfect-teacher/README.md

 ## Sūtra
 *mdo*, a concise text spoken by the Buddha; one of the Three [Piṭakas](#piṭaka).
 See [Tripiṭaka](#tripiṭaka).
 See also: Wikipedia's [List of suttas](https://en.wikipedia.org/wiki/List_of_suttas), Access to Insight's [Index of Suttas](https://www.accesstoinsight.org/index-sutta.html), and 84,000's reading room with [The Kangyur and The Tengyur](https://read.84000.co/section/lobby.html).

-## Suvarnadvipa (Lord of)
+## Suvarṇadvīpa (Lord of)
-*gser gling pa*, a Buddhist master, Dharmakirti, who lived in Sumatra in the 10th century.
+*gser gling pa*, a Buddhist master, Dharmakīrti, who lived in Sumatra in the 10th century.
 [Atīśa](#atīśa) considered him as the most important of the teachers from whom he received the teachings on bodhicitta.

 ## Svābhāvikakāya
 *ngo bo nyid kyi sku*, the Body of the Essential Nature; the fourth kaya, the aspect of inseparability of the first three, [Dharmakāya](#dharmakāya), [Saṃbhogakāya](#saṃbhogakāya), and [Nirmāṇakāya](#nirmāṇakāya).